jimmyliu1326/InfluenzaNanopore/README.md

 Optional arguments:

---notrim      Disable adapator trimming by porechop -s|--segment  Limit consensus sequence calling for specific Influenza A genomic segments with each segment number delimited by a comma (Example: -s 1,2,5,6)
+--notrim      Disable adapator trimming by porechop -s|--segment  Target specific Influenza A genomic segments for consensus calling with each segment number delimited by a comma (Example: -s 1,2,5,6)
 -t|--threads  Number of threads
 -h|--help     Display help message
 ```